List of Kentucky supplemental roads and rural secondary highways (700–799): Kentucky Route 739

 Kentucky Route 739 is a 4.700 mi rural secondary state highway in south central Logan County.
 The route runs from Kentucky Route 1041 southeast of Dripping Spring to Kentucky Route 96 northwest of Oakville and south of Russellville.
 It is known as Johnson Young Road for its entire length.

+History

+KY 739 was formed by 1957.

+The original KY 739 was a loop off of KY 35 (now KY 2141) in Moreland via Community Center Drive.

 Kentucky Route 740

 Kentucky Route 740 is a 13.807 mi rural secondary highway in northeastern Barren County.
 The highway begins at US 68 and KY 80, which run concurrently on Edmonton Road, just east of the city of Glasgow.
 KY 740 heads northeast along Coral Hill Road, which crosses Beaver Creek and meets the western end of KY 2131 (French Mill Road) at Coral Hill.
 The highway parallels and crosses Duff Branch and intersects KY 70 (Hiseville Main Street) in Hiseville.
 KY 740 continues northeast along Hiseville–Park Road, which crosses Blue Spring Creek and intersects KY 571 (Seymour–Park Road) at Park.
 The highway parallels the Barren–Metcalfe county line to its terminus at KY 677 at the Barren–Hart county line very close to the Barren–Metcalfe–Hart county tripoint.
 KY 677 heads north onto Hart County and southeast into Metcalfe County.